cleanlab/examples/README.md

 To run the latest example notebooks, you can install the dependencies required for each example by calling `pip install -r requirements.txt` inside the subfolder for that example (each example's subfolder contains a separate `requirements.txt` file).

 It is recommended to run the examples with the latest stable cleanlab release (`pip install cleanlab`).
-However be aware that notebooks in the master branch of this repository are assumed to correspond to master branch version of cleanlab, hence some very-recently added examples may require you to instead install the developer version of cleanlab (`pip install git+https://github.com/cleanlab/cleanlab.git`).
+Be aware that notebooks in the master branch of this repository are assumed to correspond to master branch version of cleanlab, hence recently added examples may require you to install the developer version of cleanlab (`pip install git+https://github.com/cleanlab/cleanlab.git`).
-To see the examples corresponding to specific version of cleanlab, check out the [Tagged Releases](https://github.com/cleanlab/examples/releases) of this repository (e.g. the examples for cleanlab v2.1.0 are [here](https://github.com/cleanlab/examples/tree/v2.1.0)).

-### Older Examples
+## Older Examples

 For running older versions of cleanlab, look at the [Tagged Releases](https://github.com/cleanlab/examples/releases) of this repository to see the corresponding older versions of the example notebooks (e.g. the examples for cleanlab v2.0.0 are [here](https://github.com/cleanlab/examples/tree/v2.0.0)).